Conferences and Online Education

 Internal Medicine Grand Rounds (weekly)

 Grand Rounds is held every Thursday at noon and is videocasted to all hospital sites.
-One quarter of these Grand Rounds are dedicated to clinical topics, such as Clinical Solving Problem Cases, where expert clinicians work through an unknown case presented by our chief residents.
-Once a month, we have our Clinical Grand Rounds, where one of our residents presents an outstanding case from our service, with experts discussing the complexities and learning points from the case.
+One quarter of these Grand Rounds are dedicated to case-based clinical topics, such as Clinical Solving Problem Cases, where expert clinicians work through an unknown case presented by our chief residents.
+Once a month, we have our Clinical Grand Rounds, where one of our residents presents an outstanding case from our service, with the resident and experts discussing the complexities and learning points from the case.

 Ambulatory Care Conference (Thursday and Friday AMs for residents and interns on Ambulatory)